 Lycium ferocissimum is a much-branched, spiny and rigid shrub that grows to 2 m in height.
 Young stems are green, becoming whitish as they age.
 Side branchlets are often horizontal and spiny.
 The stout spines are between 5 cm and 7 cm long.
 Lycium trees and shrubs (or shrublets) are generally known as honey thorns.

-The distribution of this species lies from Namaqualand through the Karoo to the Eastern Cape.
-The plant is often found on dry, stony flats and lowland areas among scrub vegetation of variable composition.
+The distribution of the species ranges from Namaqualand through the Karoo to the Eastern Cape.
+The plant is often found on dry, stony flats and lowland areas among variable scrub vegetation.
 The plant was unfortunately introduce in Australia where it has become a weed (Vlok and Schutte-Vlok, 2010; Coates Palgrave, 2002).

 |There are no comments for this image yet.|